-Street Maintenance has prepared this standard operating procedure to meet the permit requirement of section (II.B.4.c.i).
+Street Maintenance has prepared this standard operating procedure to meet the permit requirement of section (3.4.4.1).

 Pipe and ditch thawing is performed when flooding occurs as a result of blockages of a flow conveyance system or stream from freezing.
 Problems may be most evident during the spring during break-up or rainstorms.
 Typically the maintenance group is notified of a problem from residents.
 Crews inspect and prepare the vehicle fleet needed for thawing practices, before leaving the Street Maintenance yard.
 Areas with a known history of freezing problems are monitored more frequently.